skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 First, it's best to script out your guidance before even going to code.
 Run through your application, remember what the highlights are, and don't try and explain _everything_ with your tour.
 Focus on giving users ways to discover how to use your application by themselves.
 Unless you're teaching something complex, try to **keep your tour step count to single digits** and test that users can** complete the tour in only a few minutes**.

-I like to imagine my tour scripts as a way to make explicit the connection between _user stories_ (i.e., what users should be able to accomplish with your app) and _UI elements_.
+I like to imagine tour scripts as a way to make explicit the connection between _user stories_ (i.e., what users should be able to accomplish with your app) and _UI elements_.
 It's similar to docs, but since you're in-app, you must adopt the user's perspective more directly.

 (Side note: This is also why I like to embrace more casual language in in-app scripts.
 While docs are reference material, in-app guidance is a conversation.)